How the IRS Evaluates 409A Valuations During Audits

 When these conditions are not met, the IRS can impose severe penalties on employees and, in some cases, companies.

-The most frequent trigger is an audit of an employee or executive, often years after options were granted or exercised.
-If the IRS questions whether options were granted below FMV, the 409A valuation becomes central evidence.
+Individual audits are the most frequent trigger.
+If the IRS audits an employee or executive, often years after options were granted or exercised, and questions whether options were granted below FMV, the 409A valuation becomes central evidence.

-While less common for early-stage startups, company audits can occur as revenue grows or as part of broader tax reviews.
+Yes.
+While less common for early-stage startups, company audits can occur as revenue grows or as part of broader tax reviews, and they frequently surface historical equity grant practices.

-During acquisitions or IPOs, historical option grants are often reviewed.
-Issues identified during diligence may later attract IRS attention.
+During acquisitions or IPOs, historical option grants are reviewed and issues identified during diligence may later attract IRS attention after the transaction closes.

-What the IRS Actually Evaluates (And What It Doesn't)
+What Does the IRS Actually Evaluate (And What Does It Ignore)?

 - Whether the valuation "feels right" in hindsight